-One proposition will be for the anticipated purchase of two buses and one minivan in an amount not to exceed \$306,500.
-As part of the district's ongoing bus replacement plan, the proposal calls for the purchase of one 60-passenger bus, one 30-passenger (wheelchair accessible) bus and one minivan.
-State aid would fund \$236,925 (77.3%) of the purchase and \$69,575 (22.7%) would come from the local share, which would be paid over a five-year period.
+One proposition will be for the purchase of one 60-passenger bus, one 30-passenger bus (wheelchair accessible), and one minivan for pupil transportation not to exceed \$306,500.
+New buses replace old buses based on the bus's mileage, age, repair history, and condition and coincides with the long-range bus replacement plan to keep the bus fleet in safe, working order.

+State aid would fund \$236,925 (77.3%) of the purchase cost and \$69,575 (22.7%) would come from the local share, which would be paid over a five-year period.